Byronic hero: Literary usage and other influences

+Modernity

 Different iterations of the Byronic Hero are also recognisable in pop culture.
-Many researchers have already connected the figure of the Byronic Hero to mainstream Hollywood characters: There are claims that Christopher Nolan's take on Bruce Wayne, alias Batman when he is taking over the role of his vigilante persona, embodies “the dark side of human possibilities” and that his “moral code does not align with the law”.
-Another great example is Anakin Skywalker from the Star Wars universe, who reviewers mention suffers from a “fall to the dark side”.
+Many researchers have already connected the figure of the Byronic Hero to mainstream Hollywood characters: Christopher Nolan's interpretation of Bruce Wayne as superhero vigilante Batman has been described as embodying “the dark side of human possibilities”, where his “moral code does not align with the law.”
+Christian Bale's portrayal of the character in the Dark Knight trilogy was described by Nolan as "exactly the balance of darkness and light that we were looking for."
+The Star Wars franchise has also repeatedly dealt with themes of temptation and corruption relating to the central conflict between a "Light Side" and a "Dark Side", as embodied by the character of Anakin Skywalker.
 The undisputed villain of the original Star Wars trilogy achieves some sense of redemption when audiences get insight of the manipulation and mind control he became the victim of, which inevitably led him to become the infamous Darth Vader.
 This ambiguity and his close relationship with darkness (literal and figuratively) places him right in the centre of the Byronic Hero archetype.